bhirsch/mtheme/README.txt

 Installation
 ---------------
-1. Place the entire mtheme folder into your modules directory.
+Place the entire mtheme folder into your modules directory.
 Go to Administer -> Site building -> Modules and enable the Module Theme module.

-2. To "mtheme-enable" any theme on your site, copy and paste the following snippet of code into the bottom of your theme(s) template.php file (below the last function in the file):
+To "mtheme-enable" any theme on your site, copy and paste the following snippet of code into the bottom of your theme(s) template.php file (below the last function in the file):

 if (module_exists('mtheme')) {
   mtheme_add_css();
 }

 Use
 ----------
-If you are installing the Module Theme module so you can use
+If you are installing the Module Theme because it is a dependency of another module in your site, you're done.
+No additional set-up or configuration required.

+If you are a site builder or module developer interested in using Module Theme to theme your modules (or just add a little CSS here or there) read on.

 For Site Builders and Module Developers
 -----------------------------------------
-- to enable/disable mymtheme when your module is enabled/disabled, use hook_enable and hook_disable
+Go to Administer -> Site building -> Module Theme.

+Here you will see a list of all the different CSS selectors included in your site by modules and themes implementing their theming with Module Theme.

+Click the CSS tab to see all these selectors compiled into one single style sheet.

+Click the Add tab to add your own CSS.

+To export CSS created with Module Theme go to Administer -> Site building -> Features -> Create Feature

+Under Edit Components select Module Theme, then select the components (CSS selectors) you want to export.
+When you're done click Download feature.
+Now your CSS is included in the module you just downloaded.

+There are a few different ways to include theming in your custom modules after exporting as described above:
+A. If your custom module is a single feature module, just include the CSS as described above and your done.
+When the module is enabled, all your CSS gets enabled with it.
+B. If your custom module is not a feature module, the easiest thing to do is export your CSS as a feature module and include that feature module with your module.
+(By convention, many modules include a theme directory and put all their theming in there.
+Consider creating a directory called mtheme and storing your theme feature(s) in there.)
+Then include features in your mtheme directory as dependencies in your .info file.

 Maintainer
 -------------